Backbone81/membership/README.md

   implementation.
 - Support more than one direct probes during the protocol period
 - Being pinged by an unknown node can be taken as alive.
-- Investigate what bounds we need for log n and the security factor to ensure a guaranteed dissemination.
-And do we use math.Log, math.Log2 or math.Log10?
 - Investigate how we can increase the suspicion timeout when we are under high CPU load.
 High CPU load can be detected by the scheduler as the times between direct pings, indirect pings and end of protocol are either significant shorter than expected or even overshot immediately.